andrew henderson menu

 Even those who fought adamantly against the stimulus package rarely brought up FATCA as an argument for ditching it.

-Anyone who had even as much as a US address or telephone number, anything remotely tied to the United States, got caught up in this massive paperwork storm.
+Anyone who had as much as a US address or telephone number, anything remotely tied to the United States, got caught up in this massive paperwork storm.

 So, what about the banks that decided to keep their US clientele?